 A real quick quilting update before I dive into the next part of our Sweden journey.
 I’m not sure if you remember that a couple of months ago I started working on a stained-glass-themed quilt using Downton Abbey fabrics.
 I was very surprised to win the Pantone Quilt Challenge, 2014 with a quilt I made for my kitty when he was ill.
 I got a gift certificate from Fat Quarter Shop which I finally used to purchase this beautiful set of fabrics.

 I designed a set of four stained-glass-themed flower quilt patterns.
 Since I love geology and they started looking very much like crystal flowers, I decided to name them after my favourite minerals.

 I made a tulip for the third flower as I like them even more than I like roses.
 I named this block after a beautiful green mineral – Olivine Tulip.
-It is a very easy 12″ flower quilt pattern, which is available on my Etsy and Craftsy shops.

 These are the other two flowers from the series that I have already finished making.
 They are also 12″ blocks.

 Now lets go off to Sweden again.
 Last time I paused our journey while overnighting at Umeå.

 This was a quick photo of the town centre that I took before heading out.
 Umeå has birch trees planted on every street, hence it is often called the City Of Birch Trees.
 It was a long day of driving.
 We stopped at a few a places, enjoying the scenery on the way to the destination.

 Around midday we reached Höga Kusten (High Coast) and had a delicious fish lunch by the sea-side.
 It was a beautiful sunny day, actually a bit on the warm side.

 In the afternoon, before heading out of the High Coast area, we stopped at a pretty little town by the water called Nordingrå.